Host Community Respecting Refugee Housing: Diversity Preferences

-For the correctness, let $\mathcal{I}$ be a \yesI and $\mathcal{C} = \{C_1,\ldots,C_k\}$ be a solution for $\mathcal{I}$.
-For every $i\in[k]$, we house the refugee $r_i$ on the vertex corresponding to the set $C_i$.
-In this housing, every refugee is satisfied and, since~$\mathcal{C}$ is a set cover, every $h_i\in \IH$ neighbours with at least one refugee.
-In the opposite direction, let $\pl$ be a diversity respecting housing.
-We add to $\mathcal{C}$ a set $C_i\in\mathcal{C}$ if and only if there is a refugee housed on the corresponding vertex $v_{C_i}$.
-Suppose that there is an element $u\in U$ which is not covered by $\mathcal{C}$.
-Then there is an inhabitant which is not neighbour of any refugee.
-However, this could not be the case as $\pl$ is diversity respecting.
-Hence, the reduction is correct and clearly can be done in polynomial-time. \end{proof}
+For the correctness, let~$\mathcal{I}$ be a \yesI and~$\mathcal{C} = \{C_1,\ldots,C_k\}$ be a solution for~$\mathcal{I}$.
+For every~$i\in[k]$, we house the refugee~$r_i$ on the vertex corresponding to the set~$C_i$.
+In this housing, every refugee is satisfied and, since~$\mathcal{C}$ is a set cover, every~$h_i\in \IH$ neighbors with at least one refugee.
+In the opposite direction, let~$\pl$ be a diversity-respecting housing.
+We add to~$\mathcal{C}$ a set~$C_i\in\mathcal{C}$ if and only if there is a refugee housed on the corresponding vertex~$v_{C_i}$.
+Suppose that there is an element~$u\in U$ which is not covered by~$\mathcal{C}$.
+Then, there is an inhabitant who is not a neighbor of any refugee.
+However, this could not be the case as~$\pl$ is diversity respecting.
+Hence, the reduction is correct and can clearly be done in polynomial time. \end{proof}

-Note that the \NPhness proved in \Cref{thm:DRH:NPc:agents} can be strengthened to a single type of agents; however, we find this situation not very natural in the context of \DRHshort.
+Next, we show a tractable algorithm for the setting with diversity preferences and small number of refugees.
+Interestingly, even though the algorithm is a simple brute-force over all possible housings, it is, under the standard theoretical assumptions, asymptotically optimal.

-Additionally, it is known that the \textsc{Set Cover} problem is \Wc[2] and cannot be solved in $f(k)\cdot n^{o(k)}$ time, unless the ETH fails~\cite{CyganFKLMPPS2015}.
-Therefore, from the construction used to prove \Cref{thm:DRH:NPc:agents}, we directly obtain the following corollary.
+\begin{theorem} The \DRH problem is in \XP when parameterized by the number of refugees~$|\RF|$ and is fixed-parameter tractable when parameterized by the number of empty vertices~$|V_U|$.
+Unless ETH fails, there is no algorithm running in~$f(|\RF|)\cdot n^\oh{|\RF|}$ time for any computable function~$f$. \end{theorem} \begin{proof} A housing is a mapping between the set of refugees~$\RF$ and the set of empty vertices~$V_U$.
+Therefore, we can brute-force over all~$|V_U|^\Oh{|\RF|}$ possible housings~$\pl$, and for each of them, verify in polynomial time that~$\pl$ is indeed respecting.
+If we encounter at least one respecting housing, we return \yes.
+Otherwise, if no housing is respecting, we return \no. The algorithm is trivially correct as it tries all possible solutions and its running time is~$|V_U|^\Oh{R} \cdot n^\Oh{1}$, which is in \XP with respect to~$|\RF|$, and in \FPT with respect to~$|V_U|$, as~$|\RF| \leq |V_U|$.
+The running time lower-bound follows from \Cref{thm:DRH:HRH:reduction} and analogous result for \HRHshort. \end{proof}

-\begin{corollary} The \DRHshort problem is \Wh[2] when parameterised by the number of refugees $|\RF|$ even if there are only two types of agents and, unless ETH fails, there is no algorithm solving \DRHshort in $f(\RF)\cdot n^{o(\RF)}$ time for any computable function $f$. \end{corollary}
+Naturally, the previous result yields an \XP algorithm for the parameterization by the combined parameter the number of inhabitants and the number of refugees.
+We conclude with one more intractability result that shows that, unlike in the two previous models, in the case of \DRHshort, an \FPT algorithm for these two parameters is unlikely.